Sommer Ray Gets Soaking Wet In Dangerous ‘Dumba**’ Shower Bikini Photos

 The dangerous upload has received over 1.25 million likes and 4,300-plus comments.

-It came after she previously thrilled fans over the weekend with a series of cleavage-baring photos.
-Sommer posed pantsless in a plunging multi-colored bodysuit with her hair in a high ponytail while straddling exercise equipment.
+This new post came after she previously thrilled fans over the weekend with a series of cleavage-baring photos.
+Sommer posed pantsless in a plunging multicolored bodysuit, her hair in a high ponytail while she straddled exercise equipment.

 “Kinda looks like i have some boobage in these,” she captioned the shots.